- Monday-Tuesday: 8am-5:30pm

 3. Is BATP in good standing with the Better Business Bureau?

 Yes.
-Furthermore, we welcome questions regarding the financial reports of the agency and pride ourselves on maintaining effective fiscal management.
+We welcome questions regarding the financial reports of the agency and pride ourselves on maintaining effective fiscal management.
 BATP has been recognized for over a decade by the Better Business Bureau with an Award of Excellence-Winner of Distinction.

 4. How long has BATP been in existence?

 BATP was incorporated in November 1991 and began providing direct services, solely by volunteers.
-In 1992, its shelter opened, debt-free, on May 15, 1996.
-Its Crisis Intervention Services and Administrative Offices building opened in March 2000 at 210 South Walnut Street in Webster, Texas.
+In 1992, its debt-free shelter opened on May 15, 1996.
+The Crisis Intervention Services and Administrative Offices building opened in March 2000 at 210 South Walnut Street in Webster, Texas.
 (281) 338-7600.

 5. What area does BATP serve?

-Southeast Harris and North Galveston Counties, which compose The Greater Bay Area and Chambers County in its entirety.
-When safety is an issue, we assist people from any area.
+North Galveston Counties, Northeast Brazoria County and Harris and Chambers Counties in their entirety.
+When safety is an issue, we assist individuals from any area.

 6. Where is BATP located ?